5.5.3 A Pragmatic View of AI Chatbots: Part 3

 A Few Words About How Chatbots Work

-Publically available commercial chatbots operate on gigantic computer systems that are in some ways similar to the graphic cards used on the high end domestic machines on which gamers play.
+Publicly available commercial chatbots operate on gigantic computer systems that are in some ways similar to the graphic cards used on the high-end domestic machines on which gamers play.
 These systems are designed to carry out an absolutely enormous number of simple calculations simultaneously (or in parallel) at very high speed.
-The use a form of computing known as an artificial neural network
+They use a form of computing known as an artificial neural network

 Input Tokens

 Chatbot applications and the underlying transformer models are merely mathematical stores of word associations operating with a limited vocabulary of numerical input tokens.
 These tokens (or numbers) represent words or parts of longer words.
 The token numbers are in themselves entirely arbitrary and so do not directly encode any useful information within the model, apart from the conversion of input text and the generation of output.
 Current estimates suggest that there are in the region of 100,000 to 200,000 tokens per model.
 Longer words are not even broken down by the tokenizer into parts that are meaningful to an appropriately educated person.
-The number tokens that form parts of larger words are merely numerically efficient clusters of letters that occur frequently in the language training set.
-The word ‘immunohistochemistry’ might be broken down by a human pathologist into immuno, histo(ology) and chemistry, however that need not be the case for a chatbot, because it depends on whether or not these fragments correspond to frequent letter combinations in the training set.
+The group of number tokens that form parts of larger words are merely numerically efficient clusters of letters that occur frequently in the language training set.
+The word ‘immunohistochemistry’ might be broken down by a human pathologist into ‘immuno’, ‘histo'(ology) and chemistry.
+However, that need not be the case for a chatbot because it depends on whether or not these fragments correspond to frequent letter combinations in the training set.
 “Text tokenization is deterministic.
 The sentence “The cat sat on the mat” will always tokenize the same way for a given model.
-This determinism allows the model to focus entirely on the relationships between tokens. ” ( Source: Google Gemini).
-Since chatbots use tokens (words and statistically relevant parts of words) and we use words or compound words it would appear that human text use differs very significantly from AI applications, even at a conceptually abstract level.
+This determinism allows the model to focus entirely on the relationships between tokens.”
+(Source: Google Gemini).
+Since chatbots use tokens (words and statistically relevant parts of words) and we use words or compound words, it would appear that human text use differs very significantly from AI applications, even at a conceptually abstract level.

 Transformer Models at the Core of General Purpose Chatbots